-New development could capitalize on this unique location situated between the Monterey Bay and the natural landscape of the Fort Ord National Monument and seek to establish or take advantage of connections between the two.
+New development can capitalize on Fort Ord's unique location situated between the Monterey Bay and the natural landscape of the Fort Ord National Monument and seek to take advantage of connections between the two.

-During the public engagement excercises of the charrette, the design team demonstrated the principles of the urban design guidelines by focusing on three main areas that are illustrated in the following pages: Del Monte/2nd Ave in Marina; Reservation and Imjin area; Lightfighter; and Seaside East along the General Jim Moore corridor.
+During the public engagement exercises of the charrette held in February 2015, the design team created and demonstrated the principles of the urban design guidelines by focusing on four main areas that are illustrated in the following pages: Del Monte and 2nd Ave in Marina; Reservation Road and Imjin Parkway area; Lightfighter Drive; and along the General Jim Moore Boulevard corridor.
+The development and possibilities illustrated in this chapter are the result of public input and show what the desired form development should take and that the guidelines regulate.